SimonJF/east-popl19-artifact/README.md

 ## Relevant source files

 The source can be found in the `links` directory.
-Source files you might wish to look at:
+Relevant source files you might wish to look at:

   * `links/core/desugarSessionExceptions.ml` -- desugaring of
     try-as-in-otherwise into handlers (sec.
 5.4)